 The basic premise of this theory applies directly to the patient’s liver.
 The liver is the largest internal organ in the body, with an average weight of 1,500-1,600 grams; approximately 3 1/4 lbs.
 One of the liver’s many important functions is to provide primary appropriately metabolized nutrients to other body organs, including both the brain and heart.

-Neurodegenerative Diseases, Definition: “Neuro”, having to do with the brain, spinal cord or other nerves in the central nervous system.
+Neurodegenerative Brain Diseases, Definition: “Neuro”, having to do with the brain, spinal cord or other nerves in the central nervous system.

 Degenerate: a fundamental biologic process during which individual cells or a group of cells gradually lose function and eventually die, leaving just scar tissue behind as evidence documenting where these specific cells previously existed.